lu0/git-scripts/README.md

 ```zsh
 git-partial-clone --owner=lu0 --repo=vscode-settings --subdir=json/snippets
 ```
-See the entire list of options and usage on the project's [README](git-partial-clone/README.md).
+See the entire list of options and usage on the [git-partial-clone](https://github.com/lu0/git-partial-clone) repository.

 ### Docker
 You can also use the available [docker image](https://hub.docker.com/r/lu0alv/git-partial-clone) in your dockerfiles.